zorael/kameloso/README.md

 $ dub build -c twitch
 ```

 > If you want to customise your own build to only compile the plugins you want to use, see the larger `versions` lists in `dub.sdl`.
 Simply add or delete a character from the line corresponding to the plugin(s) you want to omit (thus invalidating the version identifier).
-Mind that disabling any of the "*service*" plugins may break the bot in subtle ways.
+Mind that disabling any of the *"service"* plugins may/will break the bot in subtle ways.

 # How to use